Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Introduction

 \subsection{Prospects}

-Our result is for a general Lipschitz function $b$, but there are two important specific cases that we keep in mind: the Brownian case when $b\equiv 0$ and the Ornstein-Uhlenbeck case when $b(x) = -\lambda x$, $\lambda\geq0$.
-The Ornstein-Uhlenbeck case is most relevant to neuroscience, but surprising difficulties remain in the purely Brownian case.
-In both these cases we are able to give an explicit $\alpha_0$ depending on the deterministic starting point $x_0$ such that \eqref{Intro: nonlinear eq} has a global solution for all $\alpha<\alpha_0$.
-However, our explicit values do not appear to be optimal: simulations suggest that for a given $x_0$ there exist solutions that do not blow up for $\alpha$ bigger than our explicit $\alpha_0$, while there exist solutions that blow up that do not satisfy the conditions of \cite{perthame}.
-Thus an interesting question is to determine for a given initial condition the critical value $\alpha_c$ such that for $\alpha<\alpha_c$ \eqref{Intro: nonlinear eq} does not exhibit blow-up.
+Our result is for a general Lipschitz function $b$, but there are two important specific cases that we keep in mind: the Brownian case when $b\equiv0$ and the Ornstein--Uhlenbeck case when $b(x) = -\lambda x$, $\lambda\geq0$.
+The Ornstein--Uhlenbeck case is most relevant to neuroscience, but surprising difficulties remain in the purely Brownian case.
+In both of these cases, we are able to give an explicit $\alpha_0$ depending on the deterministic starting point $x_0$ such that (\ref {Intrononlineareq}) has a global solution for all $\alpha<\alpha_0$.
+However, our explicit values do not appear to be optimal: simulations suggest that for a given $x_0$ there exist solutions that do not blow-up for $\alpha$ bigger than our explicit $\alpha_0$, while there exist solutions that blow-up that do not satisfy the conditions of \citet{perthame}.
+Thus, an interesting question is to determine for a given initial condition the critical value $\alpha_c$ such that for $\alpha<\alpha_c$ (\ref{Intrononlineareq}) does not exhibit blow-up.

-Another point is to relax the notion of solution in order to allow the mapping $e: t \mapsto {\mathbb E}(M_{t})$ to be non-differentiable (and thus to blow up).
-From the modeling point of view, this would permit to describe \textit{synchronization} in the network.
+Another point is to relax the notion of solution in order to allow the mapping $e\dvtx t \mapsto{\mathbb E}(M_{t})$ to be nondifferentiable (and thus to blow-up).
+From the modeling point of view, this would permit the description of \textit{synchronization} in the network.
 Actually, based on our understanding of the problem and numerical simulations, our guess is that, in full generality, the mapping $e$ may be decomposed into a sequence of continuously differentiable pieces separated by isolated discontinuities.
-In that perspective, we feel that our work could serve as a basis for investigating the unique solvability of solutions that blow up: in order to design a proper uniqueness theory, it seems indeed quite mandatory to understand how general solutions behave in continuously differentiable regime (which is the precise purpose of the present paper) and then how discontinuities can emerge (which is left to further works).
+In that perspective, we feel that our work could serve as a basis for investigating the unique solvability of solutions that blow-up.
+In order to design a proper uniqueness theory, it seems indeed quite mandatory to understand how general solutions behave in the continuously differentiable regime (which is the precise purpose of the present paper), and then how discontinuities can emerge (which is left to further works).